 A stunning win on stage one by Bertie in truth secured him the overall.
 He looked to be back to his best, heralding the prospect of a thrilling summer of racing.

 I edited Greig Leach’s narrative accompanying his marvellous record of last year’s Tour de France.
 It wasn’t the Tour we were all anticipating but it was none the less thrilling.
 The crowds for the UK Grand Depart in Yorkshire were unprecedented – wonderful to see, and experience.
-The race had more twists that a barleycorn, an emphatic victor and each stage’s tales were beautifully captured by Greig in bright clear colours which convey a real sense of movement, occasion and emotion.
+The race had more twists than a barleycorn, an emphatic victor and each stage’s tales were beautifully captured by Greig in bright clear colours which convey a real sense of movement, occasion and emotion.
 I’m hoping this first successful foray into printed medium will be just the start of a new venture for Greig.
 His paintings deserve to be more widely shared.

 We managed three visits by dint of our trip along the northern coastline of Spain to last year’s World Championship in Ponferrada.
 We’re slowly exploring more and more of the region on two wheels and refining our list of must-visit hotels, restaurants and bars.
 It’s a region which never fails to delight us and we’d move there in a nano second were it not for the weather.
 Once again we visited places we might never have gone to were it not for bike racing and our lives would be poorer because of it.